jfrog/jfrog-cli/documentation/JFrog-CLI.md

 ### Showing the Configured Servers

-The `config show` command shows the stored configuration.
+The `jf config show` command shows the stored configuration.
 You may show a specific server's configuration by sending its ID as an argument to the command.

 |                   |                                                                                         |
 |-------------------|-----------------------------------------------------------------------------------------|